nikoizelin/nikoizelin/README.txt

 - 👋 hi, I’m @nikoizelin;
-- 👀 whoami? i'm an fullstack developer specialised in (html, css), php, java, mysql, javascript and frameworks like jquery;
+- 👀 whoami? i'm an fullstack developer specialised in (html, css), php, java, mysql, javascript and frameworks like jquery and frontend frameworks like react;
 - 📫 how to reach me: nicojann.iselin@gmail.com